Published 05:45 IST, October 14th 2020

 Advertisement

-report lists Bolivia, Ivory Coast, Nepal, Malawi, Mexico, Senegal and Ukraine — all winners — as having “questionable” credentials due to problematic human rights and U.N. voting records that need improvement.
-It gave “qualified” ratings only to United Kingdom and France.
+The report lists Bolivia, Ivory Coast, Nepal, Malawi, Mexico, Senegal and Ukraine — all winners — as having “questionable” credentials due to problematic human rights and U.N. voting records that need improvement.
+It gave “qualified” ratings only to the United Kingdom and France.

-Human Rights Watch pointed to an unprecedented call by 50 U.N. experts on June 26 for “decisive measures to protect fundamental freedoms in China,” warning about its mass rights violations in Hong Kong and Tibet and against ethnic Uighurs in Chinese province of Xinjiang as well as attacks on rights defenders, journalists, lawyers and government critics. ir call was echoed by over 400 civil society groups from more than 60 countries.
+Human Rights Watch pointed to an unprecedented call by 50 U.N. experts on June 26 for “decisive measures to protect fundamental freedoms in China,” warning about its mass rights violations in Hong Kong and Tibet and against ethnic Uighurs in the Chinese province of Xinjiang as well as attacks on rights defenders, journalists, lawyers and government critics.
+Their call was echoed by over 400 civil society groups from more than 60 countries.

-Geneva-based Human Rights Council can spotlight abuses and has special monitors watching certain countries and issues.
+The Geneva-based Human Rights Council can spotlight abuses and has special monitors watching certain countries and issues.
 It also periodically reviews human rights in every U.N. member country.

 05:45 IST, October 14th 2020